openhab-scripters/openhab-helper-libraries/Sphinx/Guides/Rules.rst

     The first step to creating a decorated rule is to give it a name that is unique in your openHAB configuration, and optionally a description and tags:
     The optional ``description`` allows for more detail about what a rule does and is displayed in the UI.
     The ``tags`` list is also optional, and useful for categorizing rules to simplifying searches.

     .. tabs::

         .. group-tab:: Python

             .. code-block:: python

                 @rule("Rule Name", description="Optional Rule Description", tag=["Tag 1", "Tag 2"])

-        .. group-tab:: Javascript
+        .. group-tab:: JavaScript

-            Decorators have not yet been created for the Javascript helper libraries.
+            Decorators have not yet been created for the JavaScript helper libraries.

         .. group-tab:: Groovy